 Drupal is the third most popular CMS today and it powers 8% of the websites who run a content management system.
 It’s one of the most powerful open source content management systems available and with that comes a steeper learning curve.
 Out of the box, Drupal is the most powerful CMS available and you’ll be fascinated by how many options it contains.
 Some of the options that would require custom coding in WordPress and Joomla are available right away by default in Drupal, plus you can enhance it with third-party extensions.
-But you have to know that it comes with additional difficulties and it takes a lot of work and patience to master.
+But you have to know that it comes with additional difficulties and it can take a lot of work and patience to master.

 If you want to use Drupal, then you should have at least some knowledge of common web programming languages such as HTML and PHP.
 There will be things like error messages and code that you’ll have to identify so knowing those languages will be of a great benefit.
 If later on you’d need to expand your website to something more complex, then you’ll need to hire a technical expert.

 due to its relatively smaller user-base, Drupal is typically harder to find someone who has advanced knowledge of it, so keep that in mind.
 On the other hand, WordPress experts are easier to find and are much less expensive.
 You’ll also have to purchase your domain name and hosting because Drupal doesn’t allow you to host your website on their servers.

 Here are a few good things about Drupal that you should know: